madzae/pseudoGPT/README.md

 # PseudoGPT

-A high-performance, **hybrid-brain** artificial intelligence that implements a **Teacher-Student architecture**.
-This project uses a local **Pseudo-Transformer** logic to provide sub-10ms response times for known facts while leveraging **Gemini** for complex generative reasoning.
+A high-performance, hybrid-brain (pseudo) artificial intelligence that implements a Teacher-Student architecture.
+This project uses a local Pseudo-Transformer logic to provide sub-10ms response times for known facts while leveraging **Gemini** for complex generative reasoning.

 ---